D7EAD/HashPlusPlus/README.md

 ```

 <h3><code>getBytes</code></h3>
-Retrieve a single array of hash bytes from a single piece of data--or several.
+Retrieve one or more arrays of hash bytes from one or more pieces of data.

 ```cpp
 // return the bytes of the resulting hash of passed data based on supplied ALGORITHM (returned array is heap-allocated)